Change Maker

 BA & Dip.Hum.Psych.

 I was inquisitive about those perceived 'rules' applied to the then very binary choices, sex, jobs, sports, etc . . . or at least what was visible in a small, parochial, coastal town in the 1960's .
-One definite rule for men and quite another for women.
-That 'nice girls' didn't ask questions, and any potential lurking skeletons one inadvertently caught glimpses of, should remain, unquestionably and firmly, kept under lock and key, and under no circumstances, ever mentioned!

 At times it felt like growing up within the confines of an old black and white television set, frequent grey fog, ghosting and interference . . .
-I was then and remain, still, curious about it all, and in the absence of answers as a child, my response to this somewhat alien landscape, was to become increasingly disembodied,

-In this very particular corner of the country in the 1960s and of course, as a child, none of this I could articulate.
-Feeling separate from this strange and bewildering land, I found solace in nature.
-I simply escaped, as often as I could, down to the beach where the sea lashed by that sharp east wind held many a kite aloft, whilst the seagulls cried and I found relief and connection, playing among the sand dunes.
-Running unconstrained aside the waters edge with a canine companion at my heels, feeling a delicious sense freedom starkly at odds with the confines of my parents home.
+Down to those long beaches, where the sea, often lashed by that sharp east wind that held many a kite aloft in those wide skies.
+I found solace and connection as the seagulls called, and I, playing among the sand dunes., or running unconstrained aside the waters edge with a canine companion at my heels, felt a delicious sense freedom starkly at odds with the confines of my parents home.
 This, this was my saviour, during a mostly grey, confusing and often solitary childhood.

-In my late teens I discovered ceramics, a truly embodied practice which was the perfect antidote to any possible wilder expressions, slowly helping me to return to my body as I began at 19 to train as a production thrower and decorator in a small studio pottery in Lincolnshire.
-This led on to both a B/Tec High Diploma in Studio Ceramics in my mid 20's, and much later a BA in Ceramics too.
 This practice became the foundation from which I ventured forth to explore a range of arts practices, providing me with a sense of solid ground and the courage to explore.
 The arts, in their myriad forms, have been an integral part of my life ever since.

-This sparked a life long interest in our human stories, and later, becoming increasingly curious about women's stories.
-Beginning in the early 90's to work on various women projects, then later, these areas of interest, coupled with becoming a parent, led directly to my taking a Post Graduate Diploma / Masters in Humanistic Psychology entitled Leadership, Facilitation & Coaching, (2006 - 2008), and my further explorations in the field of personal and professional development.
+These years deepened my interest in our human stories, and later, becoming increasingly curious about women's stories in particular.
+Beginning in the early 90's to work on various women projects, then later, coupled with becoming a mother . . .

 My 40's and into my early 50's were spent juggling, mothering and studying, parenting and projects.